-3. I’m inside IR35, should I still use my own Company?
+If I’m inside IR35, should I still contract through my own limited company?

 Even if your contract is inside IR35, you can still claim travelling and accommodation expenses, 5% of your turnover, get the benefit of VAT flat rate (saving around £2000 a year), and get the interest on the funds held within your own company, so yes, from a financial point of view it could still definitely be worth it.
 You can find more information about what being inside IR35 could mean for you here.

 What expenses can I claim as a limited company director?

 If you are outside IR35, you can claim back anything that is “wholly and exclusively” incurred to carry out the day to day running of your business.
-This includes insurance, accountancy fees, travel and accommodation expenses, motor expenses, computer hardware and software, telephone, stationery, training etc .
-For more information read SJD’s full Guide to Expenses.
+This includes insurance, accountancy fees, travel and accommodation expenses, motor expenses, computer hardware and software, telephone, stationery, training etc. For more information read our full guide to expenses.

-SJD Accountancy is the UK’s largest specialist provider of Accountancy Services to Contractors, Freelancers and SME’s.
+SJD Accountancy is the UK’s largest and longest-standing specialist provider of accountancy services to contractors, freelancers and SMEs.

 - Experienced, specialist providers to 15,000 contractors, freelancers and small to medium-sized businesses.